sagemath/trac_to_gh/Issue 3562.md

 # Issue 3562: Do not doctest pbuild files in devel/sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3562

 Original creator: mabshoff